This article has links to products and services we love, which we may make commission from.

 Victoria Street Restaurants

 Victoria Street is said to have inspired Harry Potter’s Diagon Alley!
-The buildings are brightly coloured and there is a lovely terrace above.
+The buildings are brightly coloured, and there is a lovely terrace above.

-- Mariachi Restaurant – Mexican
+- Mariachi Restaurant – Mexican, features in our best Mexican restaurants in Edinburgh guide

 - Howie’s – Scottish menu